DeusExMachinaTeam/EM-CommunityPatch/README_EN.md

 </br>

 &#x1F53B; Important! &#x1F53B;
-* Community Patch / Remaster installation is possible **only on no-DRM version 1.02**!
+* Community Patch / Remaster installation is possible **only on no-DRM version 1.02** and only with ComMod mod manager!
 This is necessary because we apply binary patches directly to game's executable, and all the available changes are possible only with 1.02. **We recommend to use Russian Steam version for installation, you can switch your copy to Russian before the installation of English ComRemaster/Patch from Steam's game settings**.
 Another option: unpacked version from the official Russian "Ex Machina Anthology".
-**Community Patch / Remaster can be installed **only on 64 bit versions of Windows 8, 10 or 11**!
+* Community Patch / Remaster can be installed **only on 64 bit versions of Windows 8, 10 or 11**!

 <p align="right">(<a href="#top">go to the top</a>)</p>

 # Installation
-![Do not use source code, download latest release][releases_screenshot]

 ## Quick install guide
 In general, there is nothing difficult about the installation of ComRem/Patch and its compatible mods.